50th Anniversary

 Yet today, those values – and those achievements – are under threat.
 Britain faces a low-growth, high-tax, big-state future.
 Which makes the work of the CPS more important than ever, as it makes the argument for a brighter, more dynamic future for our country.

-To find out more about our anniversary plans, or to discuss how you can support our work, please contact [email protected].
+To discuss how you can support our work into the next half-century, please contact Elliott Mears, Managing Director, on [email protected].